plan-net/core4/docs/source/job.rst

 CoreJobs implement the logic layer of the core architecture.
 Jobs can broadly be categorised into

-CoreJobs can be broadly catagorised int:
+CoreJobs can be broadly categorised into:

 -   extraction jobs, scanners and feed readers representing inbound interfaces